DovetailSoftware/sdk-docs/docfx_project/sdk/FChoice.Toolkits.Clarify~FChoice.Toolkits.Clarify.Logistics.LogisticsToolkit~CreatePartRequestDetail(String,String,Int32).md

 #### Return Value

-The following values are populated in the [CreatePartRequestDetailResult](FChoice.Toolkits.Clarify~FChoice.Toolkits.Clarify.Logistics.CreatePartRequestDetailResult.md) object returned by the API method:
+The following values are populated in the CreatePartRequestDetailResult object returned by the API method:

 *   [DetailNumber](FChoice.Toolkits.Clarify~FChoice.Toolkits.Clarify.Logistics.CreatePartRequestDetailResult~DetailNumber.md) \- Detail Number.
-*   [Objid](FChoice.Toolkits.Clarify~FChoice.Toolkits.Clarify.Logistics.CreatePartRequestDetailResult~Objid.md) \- The Objid of the DemandDetail.

 Remarks